ikhsaneff/mieffendy_hw4/README.md

-# UA Campus Store Remake v2.0
+# UA Campus Store Remake v3.0

-This project is an update of the UA Campus Store website remake with additional features such as dynamic content from .csv file and search product feature.
+This project is an update of the UA Campus Store v2.0 website remake with additional features such as ...

 ## Features
 - Responsive design